ObjectModules/deploy/Mapping.md

 As we have named this project as 'The HYIP Project' then we would like you to visit a page [*here*](https://tophyipmonitor.wordpress.com/hyip-world/) that describe in general of what we want to achieve.

+As we have mentioned in our project description, we intent to be among the best and trusted company in scoring any business in the same way as how people see Google on giving their amazing service on ‘keyword base’ search result to the world.

 To achieve on what we have planned there shall be a process involved.
 Every process from an input to became the output will need an entry and exit points

 To make it more clear, let take an example on our daily live.
 Say that we are hungry so we need to eat in order to continue our living.